mateosanchezl/go-vect/README.md

 - Build a semantic search playground
 - Implement a complete embedding pipeline with local inference
 - All while using as few external dependencies as possible

+This project is very much an active work in progress, with plans for optimisation, improvements and new additions.